isomerpages/moe-etd-tflb/pages/Eliciting Voices of Students with Diverse Learning Needs1.md

 <center>A series of resources to help you support your students with diverse learning needs.</center>

 <center><h3>The Pain Point</h3></center>
 <center>Primary school students are usually enthusiastic to share their views and feelings in class.
 Often, only a few students are chosen.
 On the other hand, there is also a group of students who are not confident and comfortable to share in class.
-Consequently, teachers are unable to understand every student's thoughts and some students stop sharing after repeated disappointments.
+Consequently, teachers are unable to understand every student's thoughts and some students stop sharing after repeated disappointments.</center>

-How might we allow students to feel confident and comfortable to have a voice in class and at the same time helping teachers to reach out to them in an efficient and timely manner?</center>

 <center><h3>The Solution</h3></center>
 <center>The <b>Eliciting Voices of Students with Diverse Learning Needs (EVS) resources</b> aims to shine a spotlight on eliciting students’ voices in classes with diverse learning needs.